-sure the full impact of the capital inflow from abroad on the market for Federal debt securities.
+Foreign holdings of Federal debt are around 20-25 percent of the foreign-owned assets in the United States, depending on the method of measuring total assets.
+The foreign purchases of Federal debt securities do not measure the full impact of the capital inflow from abroad on the market for Federal debt securities.
 The capital inflow supplies additional funds to the credit market generally, and thus affects the market for Federal debt.
 For example, the capital inflow includes deposits in U.S. financial intermediaries that themselves buy Federal debt.